-Department Issues/Concerns: The submission and subsequent approval of the updated 2020-2024 Consolidated Plan and 2020 Action Plan will ensure Fulton County's continued annual allocation of CDBG, ESG, and HOME grants.
+Department Issues/Concerns: In accordance with 24 CFR Part 91, the submission of a Consolidated Plan to the Department of Housing and Urban Development (HUD) is a mandatory requirement.
+The submission and subsequent approval of the Con Plan will ensure Fulton County's continued annual allocation of CDBG, ESG and HOME grants.